TaylorH07/note-taker/README.md

 To the app from the terminal, it would be important to have "Node" installed.

 ## Usage
 To run the app from the terminal be sure to input "node server.js".
 After running server the user will go to the local server 3001.
+The app is also run from this link: https://calm-dusk-17445.herokuapp.com/

 This application is covered by the MIT License license.